Rafael Rivera

 }

-Navigate to the workspace root (cd ../../../) and run the binary output of the crate we just created (cargo run -p api).
+Navigate to the crate root if you're not already there and build the crate (cargo build).
 After a few moments, you should now have a bunch of automatically generated code in src\bindings.rs!

 Rust Crate: DIA SDK